Alexandrawtp/fish-fighter/README.md

 - Create an health bar to display the fish's number of lifes
 - Increase number of sharks at each level
 - Decrease number of shells at each level
+- Define actions when the fish hits a shark or a shell (health bar decrease or collect the shell)